jo-pol/MAE-gf/Fancy-examples.md

 > [Star][G-0112]

 ### Squared Snowflake
 The little snowflake can also be put into a square.
 However, we have not been able (yet) to discover a working matrix-scheme for the crossed snowflake on the right.
 There is a matrix-scheme, but this is to big.
-See the article [Maths](https://github.com/MAETempels/MAE-gf/wiki/Mathematics#to-big-matrix).
+See the article on the [Maths](https://github.com/MAETempels/MAE-gf/wiki/Mathematics#to-big-matrix) page.
 ![snowflake][pic-0306-OIv]
 > [left][G-0306], right